rlancer/super-share/README.md

 + Create a folder in Drive
 + Add in the files you would like to share underneath that folder.
 + The files should have the permission of *Anyone with the link* can view
-+ <b>If the files do not have that permission level it will automatically be modified to match that permission level</b>
++ **If the files do not have that permission level it will automatically be modified to match that permission level**

 ## Add in an appengine-web.xml